Wizard

 Where to Find the Wizard

-When creating a new action, right-click in the content or description field.
+When editing an action, right-click in the content or description field.
 The Wizard appears in the context menu.
 Choose an option and the corresponding syntax is inserted at the cursor position.

 Wizard Options for Substitute Text and Other Actions

-For Substitute Text, Substitute Content, Open URL, and similar action types (everything except Script), the Wizard offers three options:
+For Substitute Text, Substitute Content, Open URL, and similar action types, the Wizard offers three options.
+Script actions have a different, larger set of Wizard options (see below).

 Wizard Options for Script Actions

-Script is the main reason the Wizard exists—scripting is where you can do the most.
-For Script actions, the Wizard offers many options so you don't have to remember the syntax: open a program (e.g., Sublime Text), show a message, trigger another Word, copy or empty the clipboard, send key presses (including modified keys and media keys), insert long date (expanded when you trigger the action), and various other functions.
+Script is the main reason the Wizard exists; scripting is where you can do the most.
+For Script actions, the Wizard offers many options so you don't have to remember the syntax: open a program (for example, a text editor), show a message, trigger another Word, copy or empty the clipboard, send key presses (including modified keys and media keys), insert long date (expanded when you trigger the action), and various other functions.
 One more category is still being added (managing windows, launching apps and waiting for them to be visible).
 The Script Wizard is still being expanded; options for Substitute Text and other action types are complete.
 For the full list of script commands and syntax, see Scripts and Syntax.

 Related FAQs